rharendy/south-korea-trip/_markdown_files/reports.md

 **Afternoon/Evening:**
 - Went to **Shinjuku** for a **reflexology session**
-- Celebrated your wife's birthday with dinner at a restaurant in **Ginza**
+- Celebrated wife's birthday with dinner at a restaurant in **Ginza**